Reform agenda puts China's economic superagency under scrutiny

 Evidence that dominance could be under threat includes the fact that Premier Li made the reduction of bureaucratic approvals - one of the NDRC's main roles - a key plank of his reform plan announced in March.

-In May, Li also rejected a 40 trillion yuan ($6.5 trillion) urbanization plan that the NDRC had proposed, sources familiar with the matter told Reuters, although the commission denies this.
+In May, Li also rejected a 40 trillion yuan ($6.5 trillion) urbanisation plan that the NDRC had proposed, sources familiar with the matter told Reuters, although the commission denies this.

 Reducing bureaucratic red tape - such as the NDRC approvals process - is another way the new administration would like to shrink the role of the state in the economy.